-9.a) 9A hálózatok elemzésének orvosi jelentősége.
-A hálózatok ábrázolásának alapjai és kihívásai.Review the history and the basics of graph theory, the type of graphs, and network science.
+9.a) Review the history and the basics of graph theory, the type of graphs, and network science.

 9.b) Review a variety of network theoretical metrics (degree, degree distribution, shortest path, diameter), and classify the networks by degree of disribution.